- What is Tempe known for?

 The aquarium is also involved in animal conservation, and it rescues and cares for disabled or injured sea animals including an endangered green sea turtle named Ziva, now happily living in the aquarium’s 161,000-gallon display.

-Arizona Mills, 5000 South Arizona Mills Circle #145, Tempe, Arizona, Phone: 480-478-7600, (website link)
+SEA LIFE Aquarium, Arizona Mills, 5000 South Arizona Mills Circle #145, Tempe, Arizona, Phone: 480-478-7600

-Things to Do in Tempe: ASU Gammage Auditorium
+ASU Gammage Auditorium

-ASU Gammage is an auditorium located on South Forest Avenue on the campus of the Arizona State University.
+ASU Gammage Auditorium is located on South Forest Avenue on the campus of the Arizona State University.
 The auditorium is a historic building: it was the last public commissioned building designed by architect Frank Lloyd Wright.
 Built between 1962 and 1964, the auditorium is named after Dr. Grady Gammage, president of the university from 1933 to 1959 and close friend of Frank Lloyd Wright.

 With a seating capacity of 3,000, the auditorium features three levels of seating.
 It is known for its good acoustics and its collapsible orchestra shell.
 The auditorium serves as the venue for operas, symphony concerts, organ recitals, and much more.